Overview and Learning Goals

 Students may major in theater and dance with a concentration in either theater, dance, or interdisciplinary performance.
 Students may also choose to minor in theater or dance.

 The theater concentration at Bowdoin combines practice and theory to develop students’ skills as innovative theater artists and thinkers.
-Students explore theatrical performance through critical study, collaborative productions, and the development of independent student projects.
+Students explore theatrical performance through critical study, collaborative productions, and the development of independent study projects.
 The curriculum includes studio-based courses in production (e.g., acting, directing, design, and playwriting), as well as courses focused on performance history, theory, and criticism.

 The dance concentration provides a coherent course of study through a range of classes in dance technique and repertory, choreography, improvisation, and critical dance studies, among others.
 It offers multiple levels of technique in modern dance—a term designating a wide spectrum of styles that focus on an inventive, unrestricted approach to movement.
 Other dance techniques and styles (e.g., ballet, Afro-modern, jazz) are also offered periodically.